DigitalTibetan/DigitalTibetan/main.md

 ## News

 - 2022-10-04: A new conversion tool for PDFs using old Tibetan fonts is being [made available](https://github.com/buda-base/py-tiblegenc) by Elie Roux.
-If you've ever stumbled upon some old, forgotten PDFs created during the dawn of Tibetan computing, this tool can help you, to extract the original Tibetan typing in modern Unicode encoding.
+Text within PDFs created with non-Unicode Tibetan fonts is difficult to recover, and this tool helps to extract the original Tibetan typing in modern Unicode encoding.
 Development is ongoing, and the sources are available at [Python Tibetan Legacy Encodings tool](https://github.com/buda-base/py-tiblegenc) at github.
 More conversion tools can be found at [Tibetan Pre-Unicode](docs/tibetan_pre_unicode.md).
 - See the [news archive](docs/news/_news_archive.md) for what was previously news.

 (contribute)=